Smith & Wesson .38/44: History

 In the 1920s and the 1930s, the inability of conventional police service revolver ammunition to reliably penetrate heavy steel framed automobiles was perceived as a problem as United States law enforcement agencies encountered well organized and funded bootleggers.
 In response, Smith & Wesson introduced the large frame .38/44 Heavy Duty in 1930.
 It was based on the .44 Special Smith & Wesson Triple Lock revolver and was made with a 5 in barrel and fixed sights.
 The following year, Smith & Wesson began production of the .38/44 Outdoorsman with a 6.5 in barrel and adjustable sights.

 These new revolvers were chambered for a new more powerful type of .38 Special ammunition capable of firing a 158 gr metal-penetrating copper-tipped lead-alloy bullet at 1125 ft per second.
 In comparison, conventional .38 Special ammunition fires a 158 gr bullets at 755 ft per second.
 It was easily capable of penetrating the automobile bodies and body armor of that era.

 A 4 in barrel was offered in 1935 for users willing to accept the reduced ballistic performance of a more compact firearm.
 The media attention gathered by the .38/44 and its ammunition encouraged Smith & Wesson to develop the longer .357 Magnum cartridge in 1935.
 The .38/44 was an option for purchasers unwilling to pay the premium pricing of the new .357 Magnum revolvers.

 The .38/44 revolvers were available with either a blued or nickel-plated finish.
 Production was interrupted by the World War II.
-Postwar production serial numbers are prefixed with the letter S. After the war, these N-frame revolvers were popular with veterans experimenting with .38 Special handloads at pressures up to 50% higher than the 15,000 psi (103 MPa) recommended for conventional .38 Special revolvers.
+Postwar production serial numbers are prefixed with the letter S. After the war, these N-frame revolvers were popular with veterans experimenting with .38 Special handloads at pressures up to 50% higher than the 15,000 psi recommended for conventional .38 Special revolvers.

 In 1957, the "Heavy Duty" fixed sight version was marketed as the Smith & Wesson Model 20 and the "Outdoorsman" with adjustable sights became the Smith & Wesson Model 23.